Cluster 6 · Operational

 1. Page goal

 Which GEO metric do you want to influence?
-Citation rate for product category X?
-SoV on comparison prompts?
+Mention rate for product category X?
+Positioning on comparative prompts?
 Improving Narrative Share?

 2. Primary prompt intent